This is a guide covering the best lenses for the Nikon D850.

 It was also made with aspherical lens elements that reduce aberrations across the different apertures.

-You will have to pay a premium price for this lens considering that it has a wide aperture that can go not only at F1.8 but F1.4.
+You will have to invest more for this lens considering that it has a wide aperture that can go not only at F1.8 but F1.4.
 Is it worth it if you are only shooting landscapes?
 No.

 However, if you choose to use this as your portrait lens, then this can be a good pick.